gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 ![Diagram of coco and the Cat class, with classes showing state](/static/img/posts/2019-02-01-the-ruby-object-model/cat-is-a-class.svg)

-For this facet (objects which are instances of the `class` class), we will be talking about _class objects_.
+For this facet (objects which are instances of the `Class` class), we will be talking about _class objects_.

-Class objects have a method named `new`, which comes from the behaviour defined by the `class` class.
+Class objects have a method named `new`, which comes from the behaviour defined by the `Class` class.

 ```ruby
 Cat.method(:new).owner